top of page

 Students

 We tailor our workshops to the need and specifics of each school.
-Our longest extended workshop was for ten days and was funded by Unlocking Curious Minds (link).
-Workshops can be an offsite overnight experience at a venue (Tamaki College images link).
+Our longest extended workshop was for ten days and was funded by Unlocking Curious Minds (below).
+Workshops can be an offsite overnight experience at a venue (Tamaki College below).
 The shortest practical workshop is one full day.
 Running student workshops has always proven to be a rich experience for the students and ourselves.

 Teachers

-We run regional workshops around New Zealand for teachers.
+We have also run regional workshops around New Zealand for teachers.
 These provide a refresher course in molecular techniques, give the teacher professional learning development and an opportunity to explore suitable molecular experiments that can be implemented in their classroom.
+We have the capacity to run up to two teachers workshops annually.
+Please contact us if you would like such a workshop in your region.

 Reviews: